-Many people are confused about the different levels of government and which council deals with what issues, so we hope this helps.
+Sometimes the different levels of government and which council deals with what issues can be confusing, so we hope this helps.
 If you simply want to report an issue where you live please use our Take Pride in Hertsmere leaflet (PDF 419Kb) to find the right contact.

 Hertsmere Borough Council

 We are responsible for providing the following services: benefits, car parking, community safety, elections, environmental health, housing needs, leisure and parks, licensing, planning, street cleaning and kerbside waste and recycling collections (not disposal).
 Information about all these services can be found via the menu on the left.

 We work in partnership with other local authorities to improve the quality of life for residents but we do not have any control over services which are statutorily provided by other organisations.
 Want to keep up to date with us?

 Hertfordshire County Council

 Hertfordshire County Council is responsible for providing the following services: adoption and fostering, early years childcare, fire and rescue, health and social care, household waste recycling centres and the general disposal of waste and recycling, libraries, public transport, registry, roads, schools, street lights, trading standards and youth provision across the ten districts of Hertfordshire.

 There are also town and parish councils that operate in some areas of Hertsmere, which are generally responsible for local events and some activities for young/older people, Christmas lights, some allotments, cemeteries and parks, public clocks and war memorials.